The 17 best deals and freebies for Teacher Appreciation Day and week

 Office Max: 10 percent off classroom supplies and other incentives for teachers.

-Sonic Drive-In: Free Route 44 drinks or a free lunch with any other purchase valid Tuesday through May 31.
+Sonic Drive-In: Free Route 44 drinks with any other purchase valid Tuesday through May 31.
 Orders must be placed through the restaurant app using coupon code TEACHERS.

 West Elm Furniture: 15 percent off for teachers, which will add up quickly given the cost of furniture.
 Valid teacher ID required.
 Discount also available to students with an .edu email address.